10 Tips for The Healthy Lifestyle, To Look and Feel Your Best

 So, how much sleep is necessary to look and feel your best?

 Basically, small children and teenagers need between 9-10 hours of sleep per night, while for most adults, 6-8 hours of sleep is considered adequate.

 2. Exercise Regularly

-Second in our list of 10 tips for the healthy lifestyle tip is what, in layman’s terms, we can refer to as synchronized physical activities.
-Stretching your muscles regularly, mixed with some high impact activities, such as running and weightlifting, further makes you more agile and able to perform various activities with ease.
+Second in our list of 10 tips for a healthy lifestyle tip is what, in layman’s terms, we can refer to as synchronized physical activities.
+Stretching your muscles regularly, mixed with some high-impact activities, such as running and weightlifting, further makes you more agile and able to perform various activities with ease.